-5,1% DIABETES PREVALENCE > 62,5% UNDIAGNOSED 92% OF GLOBAL MALARIA CASES 66% OF ALL MATERNAL DEATHS WORLDWIDE 70% OF GLOBAL HIV BURDEN NEGATIVE CONSEQUENCES OF DISEASE BURDEN FALL MOST HEAVILY ON THE POOREST SEGMENTS OF THE POPULATION Sources: Unicef Child Mortality Report (2019), J. Global health (2019), UNICEF Maternal mortality of hypertension in SSA, BMC Public BARRIERS There is a mismatch between the demand and supply of healthcare; - Many millions of people suffer and die from conditions for which there exist effective interventions - Available resources are not allocated to the most effective interventions and do not reach the poor Supporting the rural and urban poor in their 'great escape' from poverty depends significantly on reducing the high risks and costs that they face in accessing healthcare.
+NEGATIVE CONSEQUENCES OF DISEASE BURDEN FALL MOST HEAVILY ON THE POOREST SEGMENTS OF THE POPULATION Report (2019), J. Global health of hypertension in SSA, BMC Public BARRIERS There is a mismatch between the demand and supply of healthcare:

+- Many millions of people suffer and die from conditions for which there exist effective interventions - Available resources are not allocated to the most effective interventions and do not reach the poor Supporting the rural and urban poor in their 'great escape' from poverty depends significantly on reducing the high risks and costs that they face in accessing healthcare.
 The digital revolution offers the potential to reach previously excluded people at much lower costs.

-The Covid-19 pandemic is likely to exacerbate the constraints on public health financing and UHC in LMICs through: (i) decline in GDP translating into a decline in government revenues, (ii) decline in external support, and (ii) additional direct health costs from the COVID response.

-THIS IS WHY WE ...
+The COVID-19 pandemic is likely to exacerbate the constraints on public health financing and UHC in LMICs through: (i) decline in GDP translating into a decline in government revenues, (ii) decline in external support, and (iii) additional direct health costs from the COVID response.
+THIS IS WHY WE...

-- Create digital health payment platforms to directly connect patients with doctors and funders - Use data for the development of bundled care packages and to track patient journeys - Use platform data to provide insights for patients, providers and payers, including those on healthcare behavior, diagnosis, outcomes and disease outbreaks - Use the opportunity to scale up digital innovation to deliver (UHC) and to respond to the COVID-19 crisis.
+- Create digital health payment platforms to directly connect patients with doctors and funders - Use data for the development of bundled care packages and to track patient journeys - Use platform data to provide insights for patients, providers and payers, including those on healthcare behavior. diagnosis, outcomes and disease outbreaks - Use the opportunity to scale up digital innovation to deliver (UHC) and to respond to the COVID-19 crisis.

 Mobile technology is changing the way health care is organized and paid for, especially in Sub-Saharan Africa, where 10% of transactions are done via phone payments (compared to 2% in Europe and the US).
 The internet informs patients and doctors, allows for new ways to diagnose illnesses, connect with care providers, and monitor health journeys.
 In theory, resource-restricted countries should benefit the most: for instance, technologies can bypass shortages in staff, solve logistical problems and lower the costs of care.
 While the potential of innovations is clear, the short-term effect of digitization is that it reveals the gaps in how the current health system treats vulnerable groups.
 The data generated by mobile platforms draws a picture of fragmentation, where providers rarely work together, and patients experience significant risks and catastrophic out-ofpocket expenses when faced with severe health conditions.
 Many patients struggle to navigate this system, ending up with insufficient care and bad outcomes.
 PharmAccess develops innovative care models that use mobile data to prioritize vulnerable patient groups and processes.
 In Kenya and Tanzania, we provide 'care bundles' to pregnant women and in Ghana we connect doctors to possible COVID-19 patients (see 'Our COVID-19 response').
-In Kenya we identify malaria hotspots to streamline operations (see 'Research, evaluation and advocacy'), whilst in Nigeria we screen for tuberculosis, both of which are poverty-linked diseases.
+In Kenya we identify malaria hotspots to streamline operations (see 'Impact, research and advocacy'), whilst in Nigeria we screen for tuberculosis, both of which are poverty-linked diseases.
 It is this combination of creativity in solutions and rigorous data analytics that has the best chance of identifying solutions that can be scaled or replicated.